University shinty: Dundee University Shinty Club

 Dundee University Shinty Club is a shinty club from the city of Dundee founded in 2004.
 Its men's and women's teams are representing University of Dundee in University Shinty league and at numerous tournaments throughout the year.
 The club have performed rapidly since formation winning the SUSF (now SSS University) league in 2006/07 and also reaching the final of the Littlejohn Vase tournament in 2006.
 The current men's team captain is Hamish Duff.

 The women's team was established in 2013 and officially entered University Shinty league prior to 2014/15 season.
 They also compete in the same tournaments throughout the year as the men's team.
 The current women's team captain is Kirsty Fraser.

 University of Abertay Dundee Shinty Club

 University of Abertay Dundee have the distinction of having won every Littlejohn they have competed in, having only competed in one to this point in 2003 defeating Glasgow University in the final 2–1.
 They have failed to make an appearance at any Littlejohn since.
 They have a sixes team which plays infrequently.

 University of the Highlands and Islands (UHI)

 The UHI Millennium Institute, which is a collection of various colleges from across the Scottish Highlands and Islands entered a team in the University Shinty League for the first time in 2008.
 As the UHI has institutions in areas such as Inverness-shire and Lochaber they can draw on a strong pool of players.
 By 2011 however UHI had folded, the difficulty in fulfilling midweek fixtures for a team made up mostly of tradesmen spread across the Highlands was a contributory factor.

+University of Stirling Shinty Club

+One of the newest shinty clubs, the University of Stirling Shinty Club was formed in 2022.
+It has seen relative success, placing third in the Scottish Student Sport Shinty League in 2024 and with the women's team winning the league undefeated in their debut season in 2025.
+The club has also had players called up for the English National Shinty Team and taking part in the North v South U21s Caol Cup.